 SubGHz_Phy example: these applications feature the SubGHz_Phy radio middleware.
-These examples can be found under Projects\NUCLEO-WL55JC\Applications\SubGHz_Phy and Projects\B-WL5M-SUBG1\Applications\SubGHz_Phy.
+These examples can be found under Projects\NUCLEO-WL55JC\Applications\SubGHz_Phy.
 More information is provided in application note AN5406.

-- the SubGHz_Phy_PingPong application is available in both single core and dual core format.
-The PingPong application features a radio link between two PingPong devices. - the SubGHz_Phy_Per application is available in single core only.
-It features a radio link between a transmitting device and a receiving device and count packet error rate (PER). - the SubGHz_Phy_AT_Slave application is available in single core only.
-It features all RF tests controlled through the AT command interface over UART by an external host. - the SubGHz_Phy_LrFhss application is available in single core only.
-It features a LR-FHSS modulation test application based on intra-packet frequency-hopping by generating some uplinks.
-This application requires a dedicated infrastructure compliant with this new physical layer.
+- the PingPong application is available in both single core and dual core format.
+The PingPong application features a radio link between two PingPong devices. - the PER application is available in single core only.
+It features a radio link between a transmitting device and a receiving device and count packet error rate (PER).

 SigfoxTM example: these applications implement SigfoxTM up and running SigfoxTM device.
-They can be found in project paths Projects\NUCLEO-WL55JC1\Applications and Projects\B-WL5M-SUBG1\Applications
+They can be found in project path Projects\NUCLEO-WL55JC\Applications

 - Sigfox[TM] applications are available in both single core and dual core format.
 Dual core project can run with or without KMS.
-More information is provided in the application note AN5480: How to build a Sigfox[TM] application with STM32CubeWL. - Sigfox_AT_Slave implements a SigfoxTM application modem that is controlled though AT command interface over UART by an external host, like a computer executing a terminal. - Sigfox_PushButton an example of a SigfoxTM object sending temperature and battery level to a SigfoxTM network when pressing a user button. - Sigfox_SBSFU_1_Slot_DualCore implements a dual core Secure Sigfox® application device sending sensor data to Sigfox® network.
+More information is provided under AN5480. - Sigfox_AT_Slave implements a SigfoxTM application modem that is controlled though AT command interface over UART by an external host, like a computer executing a terminal. - Sigfox_PushButton an example of a SigfoxTM object sending temperature and battery level to a SigfoxTM network when pressing a user button. - Sigfox_SBSFU_1_Slot_DualCore implements a dual core Secure Sigfox® application device sending sensors data to Sigfox® network.
 This application is secured with security environment offered by secure boot (SB) and secure engine.
 The application can also be updated with local loader Y-modem (SFU).